teod/react-network-query/README.md

 ### Usage with hooks

-If you prefer using hooks React Network Query exposts an api for those as well, there are two main hook functions exposes `useQuery` and `useMutation`, please note that the component that uses those still needs to be wrapped inside `<NetworkQueryProvider />`.
+If you prefer using hooks with React Network Query, there are two main exposed hook functions: `useQuery` and `useMutation`, please note that the components which will use those still needs to be wrapped inside `<NetworkQueryProvider />`.

 ```js
 import { useQuery } from 'react-network-query'